 The Cambered Last

-A cambered last, on the other hand, doesn’t try to mimic your foot, but creates a funky downturned shape that is used for aggressive climbing shoes.
+A cambered last, on the other hand, doesn’t try to mimic your foot but creates a funky downturned shape that you will find on aggressive climbing shoes.
 Shoes with a downturned profile like this, take to overhung climbing like a duck to water, so it’s no surprise that most bouldering shoes are built on a cmabered last.

 Broad Lasted Climbing Shoes

-A broad-Lasted shoe is made by attaching an insole or last board (if you want the real name) to the bottom of the molded last.
-The shoe’s preconstructed upper (you know, that lather/fabric part) is then sewn onto the insert around the last mold.
+A broad-lasted shoe is made by attaching an insole or “last board” to the bottom of the molded last.
+The shoe’s preconstructed upper (the material part on the top side of your shoes) is then sewn onto the insert around the last mold.
 The rubber outsole is then glued on top of the last board.

-Board lasted Climbing shoes are stiffer, less sensitive and generally have more neutral profiles than then slip-lasted counterparts.
-These qualities do have their benefits for slab and crack climbing – they also tend to be more durable.
+Board lasted climbing shoes are stiffer, less sensitive, and generally have more neutral profiles than their slip-lasted counterparts.
+These qualities do have their uses for certain styles of slab and crack climbing – they also tend to be more durable.
 While broad-lasting is the most common form of construction in most boots and sneakers, many climbing manufacturers have moved away from this style and favored slip-lasting instead.

-Because every climbing shoe needs to be light and flexible, virtually all our climbing kicks are now made using the slip-lasted process.
+Because every climbing shoe needs to be light and flexible, the vast majority all modern climbing shoes are now made using the slip-lasted process.

 You can learn a lot of information from a last, all before you have even seen what it looks like!